Dhamaka (2022 film): Theatrical

-Home Media
+Home media

-The satellite and digital rights of the film were acquired by Netflix and Star Maa.
-It was released on 22 January 2023 for streaming.
+The satellite and digital distribution rights of the film were acquired by Netflix and Star Maa, while the Hindi version of the film were sold to ZEE5.
+The film was streamed on 22 January 2023 in Netflix.

 Reception

+Dhamaka received mixed reviews from critics with praise for its cast performances (particularly Ravi Teja), humor and music, but criticized its pace, script and plot.

 Critical reception

-Dhamaka received mixed reviews from critics and audience.

-123Telugu gave 3 out of 5 stars and wrote "On the whole, Dhamaka is an action drama that has regular mass elements.
-But Ravi Teja is back with his energetic avatar and keeps you glued to the screens with his entertaining performance.
-Added bonuses are the hit songs and comedy scenes.
-If you ignore the routine storyline and keep your expectations in check, you will end up liking the film."
-Paul Nicodemus of The Times of India gave 3 out of 5 stars and wrote "Overall, Dhamaka is an action-packed comedy that relies heavily on mass entertainment quotient.
+Paul Nicodemus of The Times of India gave 3/5 stars and wrote "Overall, Dhamaka is an action-packed comedy that relies heavily on mass entertainment quotient.
 Ravi Teja’s energy and Sreeleela’s glamour make this routine story an entertaining watch."

-Ram Venkat Srikar of Cinema Express gave 3 out of 5 stars and wrote "Dhamaka, in all, delivers what it promised.
+Ram Venkat Srikar of Cinema Express gave 3/5 stars and wrote "Dhamaka, in all, delivers what it promised.
 It is a self-aware entertainer that doesn't want to do anything more than entertain the audience.
-It feels engineered to cater to the masses, but that's fine because it largely succeeds in doing what it set out to do."Idlebrain gave 2.75 out of 5 stars and wrote "Dhamaka depends majorly on Ravi Teja’s energetic/comic performance and entertainment/mass episodes.
+It feels engineered to cater to the masses, but that's fine because it largely succeeds in doing what it set out to do."Idlebrain gave 2.75/5 stars and wrote "Dhamaka depends majorly on Ravi Teja’s energetic/comic performance and entertainment/mass episodes.
 A better second half would have done wonders to the film.
 It works partly and is going to entertain all classes to a certain degree."

-Srivathsan Nadadhur of OTTplay gave 2.5 out of 5 stars and wrote "Dhamaka lacks a novel plot but it gives exactly what would one expect from a typical Ravi Teja entertainer and a director like Trinadha Rao Nakkina, who has films like Cinema Choopista Mama and Nenu Local under his belt.
+Srivathsan Nadadhur of OTTplay gave 2.5/5 stars and wrote "Dhamaka lacks a novel plot but it gives exactly what would one expect from a typical Ravi Teja entertainer and a director like Trinadha Rao Nakkina, who has films like Cinema Choopistha Mava and Nenu Local under his belt.
 Sreeleela proves to be a natural with comedy and the song-dance routine, continuing her good form after Pelli SandaD.
 However, the star of the show is Prasanna Kumar Bezawada, with his terrific one-liners and an entertaining screenplay."

-Janani K of India Today rated the film 2 out of 5 stars and wrote "10 minutes into the film, we get a deja vu feeling as it reminds you of Ala Vaikunthapurramuloo".
-Balakrishna Ganeshan of The News Minute rated the film 1.5 out of 5 stars and wrote "The genre of Dhamaka is fluid.
+Janani K of India Today gave 2/5 stars and wrote "10 minutes into the film, we get a deja vu feeling as it reminds you of Ala Vaikunthapurramuloo".
+Balakrishna Ganeshan of The News Minute gave 1.5/5 stars and wrote "The genre of Dhamaka is fluid.
 It keeps jumping from one genre to another and finally ends up being a different variant of Trivikram’s Ala Vaikunthapurramuloo".